Edward III: Early life (1312–1327)

 Edward was born at Windsor Castle on 13 November 1312, and was described in a contemporary prophecy as "the boar that would come out of Windsor".
 The reign of his father, Edward II, was a particularly problematic period of English history.
 (Note: For an account of the political conflicts of Edward II's early years, see John Maddicot's 1970 monograph, Thomas of Lancaster, 1307–1322) The King had alienated several English nobles and Scottish allies by abandoning his father's war with Scotland soon after his accession, and continued to lose battles against the Scots intermittently.
 Also controversial was the King's patronage of a small group of royal favourites rather than his nobility generally.
 This, says the historian Michael Prestwich, "unbalanced the whole system of royal patronage".
-However, the birth of a male heir in 1312 – the future Edward III – soon improved Edward II's relations with the French, and a moderate element within the nobility temporarily quelled baronial opposition.
+However, the birth of a male heir in 1312 – the future Edward III – improved Edward II's relations with the French, and a moderate element within the nobility temporarily quelled baronial opposition.
 The young prince was created Earl of Chester at only twelve days old, and by January the following year had been provided with an entire household.
 An early influence on Prince Edward was the Bishop of Durham, Richard de Bury, one of the century's major bibliophiles.
 Originally a tutor, he appears to have become a mentor to the King.
 Under Bury's tutelage, Edward learned to write and to read French and Latin.
 He would have had access to famous contemporary works, such as Vegetius's De Re Militari, which had been translated into Anglo-Norman, as well as the Mirror for Princes and various psalters and religious texts.